 How to Care for Your Poinsettia Plant After Christmas

-The care you provide your poinsettia after the holidays will be more or less the same as what you did during the more festive periods.
+The care you provide your poinsettia after the holiday season will be more or less the same as what you did during the more festive periods.

 However, once spring rolls around, all that will change.
-You should care for the plant as normal until the end of March or early May.
+You should care for the plant as normal until the early summer.
 Then, start to allow it to dry out between waterings.

-Water only when the plant is completely dry.
+Water only when the poinsettia plants is completely dry.
 Once new growth appears, you can feed with an all-purpose houseplant fertilizer at full-strength.
 Do this every two weeks.

 As the fall moves in and nighttime temperatures get cooler (less than 55 degrees or so), you should bring your poinsettia back in.
 Continue the indoor care recommendations that you followed before.

-By the time Thanksgiving rolls around, you can stop doing this and keep the plant in sunlight for six hours (at least) per day.
-By Christmas, your poinsettia should be blooming in full force!
+By the time Thanksgiving rolls around, you can stop doing this and keep the tropical plants in bright light for six hours (at least) per day.
+By Christmas, your poinsettia should be in its blooming period, displaying vibrant colors and adding festive cheer!

 Other Options for Your Poinsettia